TechEmpower/FrameworkBenchmarks/php-symfony2/README.md

-# Cake PHP Benchmarking Test
+# Symfony 2 Benchmarking Test

 This is the Symfony 2 PHP portion of a [benchmarking test suite](../) comparing a variety of web development platforms.